-MOTOR PUL/REV = ■43 FLOW FACTOR = 1000
+MOTOR PUL/REV = 43 PUMP PUL/REV = 47

-This screen allows for selection of the hydraulic motor speed sensor pulses per revolution.
-The correct setting is dependent upon displacement.
-Holding the VALUE switch will not continuously increment or decrement the value.
-Two values are currently valid for the motor: 43 for 1.53 cubic inches per revolution (CIR) motor, and 46 for both 2.1 and 2.69 CIR motors.
+The third setup screen allows for selection of the hydraulic motor and hydraulic pump speed sensor pulses per revolution.
+The correct settings of each are dependent upon displacement.
+Holding the VALUE switch will not continuously increment or decrement either value.
+Two values are valid for the motor: 43 for 1.53 cubic inches per revolution (CIR) motor, and 46 for both 2.1 and 2.69 CIR motors.